psychemedia/island-storynotes/smuggling_tales.md

 SMUGGLERS AND SMUGGLING.

-"We'll go down among the Needle Kocks.
+"We'll go down among the Needle Rocks.
 And put them all ashore, O!
 Back again to Cherbourg,
 And take in some more, O! *—Old Song.*